symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 The CMF is created to solve this framework versus CMS dilemma.
 It provides bundles, so you can easily add CMS features to your project.
 But it also provides flexibility and in all cases you are using the framework, so you can build custom functionality the way you want.
-This is called a `decoupled CMS`_.

 The bundles provided by the Symfony CMF can work together, but they are also able to work standalone.
 This means that you don't need to add all bundles, you